 When it comes to fashion and sustainability, natural materials are a great place to start.
 Natural materials like cotton, linen, hemp, and wool are all renewable resources that require less energy and water to produce than synthetic fabrics like polyester, nylon, and acrylic.
 Additionally, natural materials are less likely to contain microplastics or other pollutants that can be released into the environment when washed.

-Choosing clothes made from natural materials is one of the most important steps you can take towards reducing your fashion environmental impact.
+Choosing clothes made from natural and biodegradable materials is one of the most important steps you can take towards reducing your fashion environmental impact.
 Not only will you be helping the planet, but you’ll also be investing in pieces that are more durable and long-lasting.

 2. Buy Second-Hand Clothes